formsandflows/PACo/README.md

 **2023-12-19: [Version 3.0.0](./Releases/Release%20notes.md) has been released!**

 # PACo
-PACo is a set of 26 canvas components to create functional and good-looking canvas apps in less time.
+PACo is a set of **26** 🤩 canvas components to create functional and good-looking canvas apps in less time.
 No premium Power Apps license is needed to use PACo.

-Main features of PACo are:
+Main features of **PACo** are:
 * Regular (quarterly) and hotfix releases.
 * Extended documentation.
 * 2 supporting canvas apps: **PACo Examples** and **PACoCo**